-Good afternoon.
-I thank Ellen Zentner and the New York Association for Business Economics for the invitation to speak to you today.
-I believe that one of the important responsibilities of a Federal Reserve policymaker is to share his or her economic perspectives with the public.
+Good afternoon and thank you for that very kind introduction.
+I also thank the Cleveland Association for Business Economics, CFA Society Cleveland, and the Northern Ohio chapter of the Risk Management Association for inviting me to speak today.
+The very first speech I gave in Cleveland as president of the Cleveland Fed was at your organizations' invitation.
+As they say, you never forget your first, and so it is with great pleasure that I am back with you today.
+Another reason I'm happy to be here is that I believe an important responsibility of Federal Reserve policymakers is to share their economic perspectives with the public.
 Congress has wisely given the Fed independence in making monetary policy decisions in pursuit of our statutory goals of price stability and maximum employment.
 I say "wisely" because a body of research and practical experience both here and abroad show that when central banks formulate monetary policy free from short-run political interference, the policy is more effective and yields better economic outcomes.
 But to preserve that independence, the central bank must be held accountable for its policy decisions.
 And a key component of that accountability involves policymakers providing information to the public on their evaluation of economic conditions, their outlook for the economy, and the rationale for their decisions.

-At its March meeting, about two weeks ago, the Federal Open Market Committee made one of those decisions: it decided to maintain the target range for the federal funds rate at 1⁄4 to 1⁄2 percent.
+At its March meeting, three weeks ago, the Federal Open Market Committee decided to maintain the target range for the federal funds rate at 1⁄4 to 1⁄2 percent.
 The FOMC also released a new set of economic projections, something that it does four times a year.
-Today, I plan to discuss my outlook for the economy and monetary policy.
-In doing so, I realize I am going against the teachings of Laozi, the 6th century BC Chinese philosopher, who said, "Those who have knowledge, don't predict, and those who predict, don't have knowledge."
-However, I take my inspiration from a more modern thinker, Henri Poincaré, the 19th century French mathematician, who said, "It is far better to foresee even without certainty than not to foresee at all."
-Before I discuss what I foresee, I should remind you that the views I'll present are my own and not necessarily those of the Federal Reserve System or my colleagues on the Federal Open Market Committee.
+Today, I plan to discuss my outlook for the national and regional economy and monetary policy.
+Of course, these are my own views and not necessarily those of the Federal Reserve System or my colleagues on the Federal Open Market Committee.